CS639-Data-Management-for-Data-Science/f24/p6/README.md

 1. X-axis should only display years (2013, 2014, 2015, 2016 and 2017) for plot A. Month for plot B and days of the week for plot C.
 2. A, B and C are single plots.
 Use plotly.
-4. Write the observations in a markdown cell.

 **NOTE:** Your plots should be rendered in the notebook for you to receive credit.